COSD-PANDA/datasd_council_report_2017/main/other_accomplishments.md

 ## Meetings with Foreign Delegations
 As the City moves along its Open Data program, we are beginning to receive global recognition for our thoughtful and insightful approaches to Open Data.

-So far, we have met with delegations from the Republic of Macedonia and the Phillipines to discuss Mayor Faulconer's advances in Open Data and Open Government.
+So far, we have met with delegations from the Republic of Macedonia and the Philippines to discuss Mayor Faulconer's advances in Open Data and Open Government.

 These visitors were brought to San Diego by the San Diego Diplomacy Council in conjunction with the International Visitor Leadership Program, the premier professional exchange program of the U.S. Department of State.
 Through short-term visits to the United States, current and emerging foreign leaders in a variety of fields experience this country firsthand and cultivate lasting relationships with their American counterparts.